-Carla S. Mashinski - Chair William B. Morgan Steven B. Hildebrand Gary R. Christopher J. Michael Adcock (joined the committee October 17, 2017)
+Carla S. Mashinski - Chair William B. Morgan J. Michael Adcock Steven B. Hildebrand Gary R. Christopher

 COMPENSATION DISCUSSION AND ANALYSIS

 To assist you in reviewing our compensation discussion and analysis, we have arranged our discussion into these sections, each of which may have its own subsections: